DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-30 Narrative Notes.md

 - Corners of the map should not be completely unlit

 ### BrianArmory
-- The lighting and pathing kinda draws the player to go all the way up,
+- The lighting and pathing kinda draws the player to go all the way up, which is weird.